StoccoDavide/LEM-LAST/README.md

-# LULEM (LU and QR decomposition with Large Expressions Management)
+# LULEM (Linear Algebra Symbolic Toolbox)

-This is a module for the `LULEM` (LU and QR decomposition with Large Expressions Management) package.
+This is a module for the `LAST` (Linear Algebra Symbolic Toolbox) package.
 It contains the functions to solve linear systems of equations with large symbolic expressions.
-The module uses a symbolic full pivoting LU decomposition to solve linear systems.
+The module uses symbolic full pivoting LU and QR decompositions to solve linear systems.
 The `LEM` (Large Expressions Management) package is used to avoid expression swell.
-Moreover, it also provides a full symbolic QR decomposition.

 The code in this repository is hopefully an improved version of the code provided in Wenqin Zhou's PhD thesis *Symbolic Computation Techniques for Solving Large Expressions*.